RRResident/ES6-plus-features/README.md

 ## Intro

 JavaScript has changed a lot since the days of jQuery.
-Early iterations of JavaScript could be discribed as lacking in functionality, and at the time the functionality it did have, had mixed support in the popular browsers. jQuery was a library that added a lot of functionality on top of JavaScript, made it more readable (some might say) and allowed for more consistancy among how it was implemented in browsers.
+Early iterations of JavaScript could be described as lacking in functionality, and at the time the functionality it did have, had mixed support in the popular browsers. jQuery was a library that added a lot of functionality on top of JavaScript, made it more readable (some might say) and allowed for more consistancy among how it was implemented in browsers.

 Esentially, when ECMAScript 2015 (also known as ES6) was released, it included a **LOT** of new functionality that made an additional library like jQuery unnecessary.
 ES6 and onwards is well supported in modern browsers, however many developers still feel it is best practice to transpile code down to ES5 with a tool like Babel.
 Luckily this is simple to implement into modern build tools / processes.